December 2018 Paterson redevelopment update

 Paterson Redevelopment Project – Update

 Earlier in 2018, The Christie, The University of Manchester and Cancer Research UK, announced plans for the future of the Paterson building site at The Christie on Wilmslow Road.
-This was following a devastating fire in 2017.

 The ambition for the Paterson Redevelopment Project is to create one of the world’s top five cancer research centres that translates discoveries in the laboratory into improved outcomes for patients around the world.
 The multi-million pound development will be led by The Christie on behalf of the Manchester Cancer Research Centre (MCRC), an internationally renowned and hugely successful partnership between The Christie, The University of Manchester and Cancer Research UK.